SUPRIYA-2008/kubernetes/practice.md

 ### 4. spec
 This contains the details about the object.
 For example, for a pod, it would contain which container image it would run, the ports to expose, the labels, and more.

+### Note:
+* if you have string write in same line.
+* if you have to go inside the resource go to next line and give 2 spaces.
+* if you have array for thr resource go to next line  give 2 spaces and a hifen "-" and 1 space.

 ### steps to run a manifest yaml

 1. create an file with yaml extensions